 Businesses have known for a long time that there always are weak links in security, especially mobile security.
 The worse part is not that businesses get affected by these security issues, but the fact that public awareness is terribly low on how vulnerable this can be.
 The man in the middle attack has been one of the most exploited ways hackers have tried and managed to steal information and money.

-So what is a Man in the Middle attack?
+What is Man in the Middle attack ( MITM )?

 When an attacker secretly relays and possibly alters the communication between two parties who believe they are directly communicating with each other, it is called 'man in the middle' attack.
 In simple words, a third person tries to break a connection between two people without them realizing this and is thus able to sniff and retrieve communication between them.

 In fact, public WiFi networks have been the best playground for hackers to perform a man in the middle attack.
 In recent times, there has been a steep increase in the frequency as well as the severity of such kind of attacks.